-La versione in Italiano di questo articolo è disponibile qui.
+La versione in Italiano di questo articolo è disponibile qui: Cambiare i Preset di un Amplificatore Marshall JMD dalla Pedaliera BOSS GT-10.

-I have had the idea for this article reading this post on the forum Bossgtcentral, where the author wonders if he could store and select different channels in his Marshall JMD series amplifier via his BOSS GT-10 guitar effects pedal through a MIDI connection.
+I have had the idea for this article reading the post on the forum Bossgtcentral Marshall JMD:1 and BOSS GT 10, where the author wonders if he could store and select different channels in his Marshall JMD series amplifier via his BOSS GT-10 guitar effects pedal through a MIDI connection.

 The answer is: yes !!!!!!